Germ cell tumours

 Surgery

 You usually have surgery to remove germ cell tumours.
-This might be all the treatment you need if the tumour is small and easy to remove.
+This might be all the treatment you need if the tumour is benign, small and easy to remove.

 Chemotherapy